parttimenerd/condensed-data/README.md

 - [ ] add black box tests for the CLI tools
 - [ ] check empty files

+- [ ] move away from LZ4-java to a maintained library

 License
 -------
 MIT, Copyright 2024 SAP SE or an SAP affiliate company, Johannes Bechberger and contributors